MaciejPMarciniak/curvature/README.md

  semiautomated method for better recognition of patients with BSH.

 # Screenshots
+Examples of differences in septal curvature among 3 patients: healthy, hypertensive and hypertensive with septal bulge:
 ![curvature examples](images/Curvature_healthy_htn_bsh.png "Curvature differences among patient groups")

 # How2use